mohitharshan123/bettermode-posts-demo/README.md

 # Bettermode Posts Clone

 Welcome to the Bettermode Posts clone project!
-This repository contains a clone of the Bettermode Posts application.
+This repository contains a clone of the Bettermode Posts page.

 You can check it out live at https://bettermode-posts-demo.onrender.com